RyanHaskins/RyanHaskins-Website/README.md

 Theory behind the website:

 Text: I wanted to make sure the information throughout the website was clear and easy to read.
 I went with a standard font and the font colour black as this stands out the most.
-The reason why i used sans-serif as my back up option is because it’s compatible with most web browsers.
+The reason why i used sans-serif as my back up option is because itâ€™s compatible with most web browsers.

-Images: I wanted to keep the website looking clear and readable so I didn’t use many pictures.
+Images: I wanted to keep the website looking clear and readable so I didnâ€™t use many pictures.
 I believe too many pictures distract the user from the information on the page.
 I used images where I thought they were necessary and helped improve the look of the page.
 The home page image was of a stick figure because it helped show the website is about a person without having to use a picture of myself.
 I didn't want to use other people as a well-known person because then people would expect the website to be related to that person.
 A stick figure isn't any single person but can be used as a representation of somebody.
 This means i can relate the website about myself without having to use a picture of myself.

 Navigation bar: For the majority of the project i had the navigation bar directly above the website title.
 It looked tidy and clear but i wanted to add a quirky unique touch to the website.
 With this in mind i tried to offset the navigation bar with the website title.
 I believe it accomplishes the purpose of adding my own touch to the website.